ianallannz/ianallannz.github.io/src/blog/on-council-waste.md

 ### Stop wasting all our money!

-I've been hearing variations of "the council needs to stop wasting all our money" on the campaign trail.
+During the recent local election I regularly heard variations of "the council needs to stop wasting all our money".
 When asked for examples of that waste, it's:

 - **"Too many staff!"**
 - **"Bloody raised crossings!"**, and the